radiosd/radiosd.github.io/pages/books.md

 ## Computers
 Dealers of Lightning: Xerox PARC and the dawn of the Computer Age, Michael Hiltzik

-Where Wizards Stay up Late: the birth of the internet,  Katie Hafner
+Where Wizards Stay up Late: The birth of the internet,  Katie Hafner

 ## Mathematics
 Journey Through Genius: The Great Theorems of Mathematics, William Dunham